craigmckeachie/code-academy-notes/src/content/docs/reference/html-javascript.md

 </script>
 ```

-using `addEventListener`
+### Using `addEventListener`

-- define function then for event and associate it with the function
+- Associate the event with a function you defined to handle the event

 ```html
 <button id="saveButton">Save</button>